 There will be two exams.
-First exam will be a multiple-choice exam that will be administered via Canvas/Blackboard (make sure you can access Canvas/Blackboard as early as possible, not later than the end of second week of classes).
-Second exam will be an in-class written exam (using blue books).
-Multiple-choice exam will consist of 40 questions taken from the lectures and readings.
-The final exam will have three questions (you will choose two to answer) and is not comprehensive.
+They will both be multiple-choice exams that will be administered via Canvas/Blackboard (make sure you can access Canvas/Blackboard as early as possible, not later than the end of second week of classes).
+The exams will consist of 40 questions taken from the lectures and readings.
+The final exam is not comprehensive.
 Note that lectures and readings will complement each other, so there will be material in lectures that might not be covered in the readings and vice versa.
-I will routinely include an overview of wider (and more recent) studies on the topics we are covering.
 There will be two written assignments.
 The first will not be graded and will be used to give you feedback.
 The second one will be graded.
 Most of your grade on the second assignment will be based on the extent you make an improvement on your writing based on the feedback I will provide for the first assignment.
 Therefore, failure to submit first assignment might negatively affect your score for the second assignment.
 Please label your written assignments properly.
-For instance, if your name is Jane Doe, you should label your second assignment as "jane_doe_assignment2.docx".
+For instance, if your name is Jane Doe, you should label your second assignment as "jane\doe\assignment2.docx".
 You can submit assignments in any text format, including plain text.